Did you know that monitoring your blood pressure regularly is...Read More

 Know your FITT prescription

 The prescription of exercise as a management of a disease is usually based on the respective FITT formulation.
 FITT is an acronym that implies how often (Frequency), how hard (Intensity), how long (Time) and what kind (Type) of exercise should you comply.
 Generally, hypertensive individuals should be involved in moderate-intensity aerobic exercise or moderate-intensity dynamic resistance exercise.
 Aerobic exercise includes walking, jogging, running, stair climbing, cycling, and swimming.
-Dynamic resistance training is resistance exercise that involves joint movement.
+Dynamic resistance training is a resistance exercise that involves joint movement.
 This includes functional bodyweight exercise or using equipment like machine weights, free weights, and resistance bands.
 Most professional committees/organizations recommend exercising on most, preferably all days, of the week at least 30 minutes per day.
 The American Heart Association recommended an average of 40 minutes of moderate- to vigorous-intensity aerobic activity 3 or 4 times per week to lower high blood pressure.

 Whatever exercise you opt for, remember to start slowly and add up the intensity when you’ve raised your fitness level.
 If you are planning to join a gym class, start by attending a beginner’s level class.
 Always remember to warm up before you exercise to prevent injury and cool down afterwards.
 Build up the intensity of your workouts little by little.